Barry Jenkins’ 'Mufasa' Leans On “Big Feelings” & Its Breakout Cast. The Result Is Magical

 AdvertisementADVERTISEMENT

 “I just love big feelings,” Jenkins told me while sitting beside Lin-Manuel Miranda, acclaimed director, musical genius, Broadway legend, and Mufasa’s composer.
-“I didn't realize how potent a vessel for big feelings a musical is until I was knee-deep in making one.
+“I didn't realise how potent a vessel for big feelings a musical is until I was knee-deep in making one.
 I'm pro-musical, pro-big feelings.”
-When you really think about it, Jenkins’ style of storytelling — delving into longing, vulnerability, and tenderness — lends itself perfectly to the musical genre.
+When you really think about it, Jenkins’ style of storytelling — delving into longing, vulnerability and tenderness — lends itself perfectly to the musical genre.
 And yet, he is aware that when the project was first announced, people couldn’t wrap their heads around the idea.
-“I'm excited for people to see the film,” he said after acknowledging the backlash, but refusing to engage: “No reaction to the reaction,” he said with a smile.
+“I'm excited for people to see the film,” he said after acknowledging the backlash but refusing to engage.
+“No reaction to the reaction,” he said with a smile.
 “What [people] are reacting to if they haven't seen the film is this idea of big feelings, your words, which I love.
-I just tried to rush in and fill this movie with as many big feelings as I possibly could, using a whole new tool set.
+I just tried to rush in and fill this movie with as many big feelings as I possibly could, using a whole new toolset.
 The tool set's the only thing that's different.
 The feelings are the same.”

 AdvertisementADVERTISEMENT